LLNL/zfp/docs/source/faq.rst

 data.
 Of course, the constraint imposed by the available integer precision *n* implies that lossless compression of such data is possible only in 1D for single-precision data and only in 1D and 2D for double-precision data.
+Finally, to preserve special values such as negative zero, plus and minues infinity, and NaNs, reversible mode is needed.

 -------------------------------------------------------------------------------